larryhastings/starvote/README.md

   If a majority of candidates like one candidate the least, that candidate will never win a STAR Voting election.

-Here are some desirable properties STAR Voting doesn't have:
+But here are some desirable properties STAR Voting doesn't have:

 * It's not a [Condorcet method,](https://en.wikipedia.org/wiki/Condorcet_winner_criterion)
   which is a very particular property of an electoral system.